emotz/passwordkeeper/README.md

 ## Advanced: Build & Run

-For more precise control, after `docker-compose up` you can ssh into virtual machine by using
+For more precise control, after `docker-compose up passwordkeeper` you can ssh into virtual machine by using

 ```bat